-Protect Yourself: Always buckle up and make sure your passengers are, too.
-Slow down and leave plenty of room for snow plows to pass by, as they may cover your windshield with plowed snow as they pass, possibly eliminating visibility until your wipers can clear the snow.
+Protect Yourself: Always buckle up and make sure your passengers are too.
+Slow down and make sure there is enough distance between you the car in front of you.
+Steer into a skid and stomp on antilock brakes, pump non-antilock brakes.
 If your vehicle breaks down, pull as far off of the road as possible.
 Stay in the car and call for help.
 For road emergencies call 911.